+NOTE X – The nal_unit_type value 11 is reserved to prevent emulation of the syntax element hevc_prefix_byte and may be used to detect that avc_base_layer_flag is equal to 1 in the VPS that is active or will be actived for the current CVS.
+A decoder that operates with HevcPrefixBytePresent equal to 0 and that detects a NAL unit with nal_unit_type equal to 11 is encouraged to request or emaluate that HevcPrefixBytePresent is set equal to 1 in order to decode the CVS.

 nuh_layer_id specifies the identifier of the layer.

 When nal_unit_type is equal to AUD_NUT, the value of nuh_layer_id shall be equal to the minimum of the nuh_layer_id values of all VCL NAL units in the access unit.